Textbook Affordability Information

 Visit the AACC Bookstore (online or in person) to obtain the most current, accurate textbook information.
 We begin posting titles up to six weeks before each major term, even earlier when possible.
 Our information comes directly from your faculty, so you can be sure it's correct - you have our guarantee.
 Shopping early gives you the opportunity to search the open marketplace, including the AACC Bookstore, for your best price and availability of new and used textbooks.

-Save 10% on your textbooks at your AACC Bookstore prior to the start of the fall, summer, and spring terms.
-Our next textbook discount period will be for Spring 2014 and will run from December 2nd, 2013 until January 11th, 2014.
+Save up to 15% on your textbooks at your AACC Bookstore prior to the start of the fall, summer, and spring terms.
+Our next textbook discount period will be for Summer 2014 and will run from May 12th - May 18th.

 YOU DO HAVE OPTIONS!